linghaol/MyWebsite/content/markdown/Hello World.md

 ### Welcome to my "blog"

 First of all, this website is supposed to be a "blog", but not only a typical blog due to my awkward writing and personal insistence.
 I am always looking for a way to express opinions and to share ideas easily.
 Definitely, writing is not a good choice for me.
-Instead, I would rather use graph and code with necessary explanations to do the same job.
+Instead, I would rather use graphs and codes with necessary explanations to do the same job.
 Therefore, those articles will probably be somewhat technical.
 (Artistic cells die out, sorry abou that.)<br>
 <br>
 On the other hand, I also wanna implement some services, which are mainly about web, data science and machine learning.
 Most of the articles will contain codes and hands-on tutorial, even though some of them may be simple.
 If you have any trouble in repeating or you have any idea and want to discuss with me, feel free to do that.
 Any sincere feedback matters in my opinion.
 If you find any issue, you can email me or leave a comment at its corresponding Github page.
 I will be able to check it out soon.<br>
 <br>